thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-privacy/README.md

       pip install numpy==1.26.2
       pip install torch==2.3.1
   ```
+Note: If you face any issue with the torch library then uninstall the torch `pip uninstall torch` and then reinstall the latest version `pip install torch` .

 Download and install the tesseract in your system.
 After installation, set the tessaract path in environment variables of account or system : [Tessaract](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.3.0.20221214.exe).

   Different versions of tesseract : [Versions](https://digi.bib.uni-mannheim.de/tesseract/).